 People with a high metabolism report shorter periods of absorption and generally feel the effects of CBD edibles more quickly compared to those with low metabolic rates.

 CBD edibles enter the body by the same route that all other foodstuffs do.
-What this means is that a full stomach will naturally take longer and er to break down an edible fully, as it simply is not the first thing in line waiting to be digested.
+What this means is that a full stomach will naturally take longer to break down an edible fully, as it's simply not the first thing in line waiting to be digested.

 If your stomach is empty, your edible will be the only thing for it to digest and will enter your bloodstream much more quickly.